Counting graphic sequences via integrated random walks: Concluding remarks

 Lemma \ref{lem:useful} states that $|A(x)|\ge (2n-1)!!$, with equality for all $x$ for which all sums $\sum_{i\in S}x_i$ are distinct (for distinct $S\subseteq[n]$). \begin{conjecture} For $x\in \R_{>0}^n$, $|A(x)|$ is maximized when $x_1=\dots=x_n$. \end{conjecture} Rephrased in probabilistic terms, we conjecture that the simple symmetric random walk has the highest probability of staying non-negative, amongst all random processes with exchangeable increments $(X_1,\dots,X_n)\in (\R\backslash\{0\})^n$ of which the law is invariant under sign changes of the elements.

 This conjecture would imply (see \eqref{e:ulbounds}) that for all exchangeable $(X_1,\dots,X_n)\in (\R\backslash\{0\})^n$ of which the law is invariant under sign changes of the elements,

-Using Lemma \ref{lem:to_walk} and Lemma \ref{lem:convtorayleigh}, this would immediately imply Proposition \ref{prop:basic}, which yields a direct proof for $G(n)=\Theta(n^{-3/4}4^n)$ that does not rely on the results in \cite{Vysotsky2014}.
-We also think the conjecture is of independent interest, in particular because it would imply that for this very general class of random processes, the order of the probability of staying positive does not depend on the law, or even the tail behaviour of the increments.
+In particular, for this very general class of random processes (that contains all symmetric random walks), the order of the probability of staying non-negative does not depend on the law, or even the tail behaviour of the increments.

 \paragraph{Uniformly random graphic sequences} A natural next question, that we intend to answer in future work, is the (asymptotic) law of a uniformly random graphic sequence of length $n$.
 We now make some observations using our reformulation and discuss a potential strategy to answer this question.
 Firstly, note that a uniform lattice path has the law of a simple symmetric random walk bridge with $2n$ steps that straddles the line $y=n-x$, and in particular, for large $n$, its fluctuations away from the line $y=n-x$ are of order $n^{1/2}$.
 In fact, for any $\delta>0$, it is exponentially unlikely that at some point the lattice path is at distance more than $\delta n$ from the line $y=n-x$.
 This means that even after conditioning on the lattice path encoding a graphic sequence (i.e.\ conditioning on an event with probability $\Theta(n^{-1/4})$), it is exponentially unlikely that at some point the lattice path is at distance more than $\delta n$ from the line $y=n-x$, and in general, the large deviations of a uniformly random graphic sequence are completely described by the large deviations of a uniformly random lattice path.
 (Observe that this implies that a uniform graphic sequence is very different from the degree sequence of a uniform graph, of which the corresponding lattice path stays close to the horizontal line $y=n/2$.)